 The Band was one of the most important roots rock groups of the 1960s.
-It included Levon Helm, Rick Danko, Garth Hudson, Richard Manuel and Robbie Robertson.
-The group, which began in Canada and then migrated to the U.S., was the subject of a Martin Scorsese documentary, The Last Waltz.
-The group was inducted into the Rock and Roll Hall of Fame in 1994 and in 2004, Rolling Stone ranked then 50 on the list of 100 greatest artists.
-Their song “The Weight” was ranked 41st on the magazine’s list of the 500 greatest songs.
-They have a proud history.
+The influential group, which included Levon Helm, Rick Danko, Garth Hudson, Richard Manuel and Robbie Robertson, began in Canada and then migrated to the U.S. It was the subject of a Martin Scorsese documentary, The Last Waltz.
+The group was inducted into the Rock and Roll Hall of Fame in 1994.
+In 2004, Rolling Stone ranked The Band number 50 on the list of 100 greatest artists and the song “The Weight” was ranked 41st on the magazine’s list of the 500 greatest songs.
+It is a storied history.

-Levon Helm died in 2012 after a lengthy battle with throat cancer that kept him from performing for many years.
-In 2013, in the Woodstock barn Levon Helm loved, Jim Weider and Randy Ciarlante, both former member of The Band, performed “Songs of the Band” with founder Garth Hudson, Jimmy Vivino and Byron Isaacs.
+Levon Helm died in 2012, after a lengthy battle with throat cancer that kept him from performing for many years.
+In 2013, Jim Weider and Randy Ciarlante, both former members of The Band, performed “Songs of the Band” with founder Garth Hudson, Jimmy Vivino and Byron Isaacs in the Woodstock barn Levon Helm loved.

-Jim Weider, who plays guitar, mandolin and vocals, is a former member of The Band, and from 1985-2000, replaced Robbie Robertson as lead guitarist and song writer.
-He toured with Levon Helm, Garth Hudson and Rich Danko for 5 years and is also a member of Levon Helm’s Midnight Ramble Band and his own group, ProJECT PERCoLAToR.
+The group’s 2022 album, Shines Like Gold, draws on roadhouse rock, funky swamp pop, blues, country soul, and folk music.
+It was recorded live at Clubhouse Studios in Rhinebeck, New York over four days during the height of the pandemic.
+Weider describes the music as the “Woodstock Sound” and The Weight Band has become its torchbearer.
+Members of The Weight Band include Jim Weider on guitar, mandolin and vocals.
+He is a former member of The Band, and from 1985-2000, was the as lead guitarist and songwriter.
+He toured with Levon Helm, Garth Hudson and Rick Danko for five years and is also a member of Levon Helm’s Midnight Ramble Band and his own group, ProJECT Percolator.

 Michael Bram, on drums and vocals, most recently toured with Jason Mraz.
 His connection to The Band comes by way of the extended community who played at Levon Helm’s studio in Woodstock, where he was the drummer for many years in the Chris O’Leary Band, an offshoot of Levon’s band The Barnburners.